Sheila Miyoshi Jager: Career

 Jager is a Professor of East Asian Studies at Oberlin College.
 She is the author of several books about East Asian history.

 Her first book, Narratives of Nation Building in Korea: A Genealogy of Patriotism, was published in 2003.
 In it, Jager analyzes Korea through the axes of history, gender, and nationalism, by using both theory and data.
-She looks at male identity through the figures of Shin Chaeho and Yi Kwang-su between 1910 and 1945 in the first part; the female body as a metonymy for the Korean body politic in the second part; and the leaders of South Korea (Park Chung-hee, Chun Doo-hwan, Roh Tae-woo) and North Korea (Kim Il-sung) in the third part.
+She looks at male identity through the figures of Shin Chaeho and Yi Gwangsu between 1910 and 1945 in the first part; the female body as a metonymy for the Korean body politic in the second part; and the leaders of South Korea (Park Chung Hee, Chun Doo-hwan, Roh Tae-woo) and North Korea (Kim Il Sung) in the third part.
 In a review for The Journal of Asian Studies, Roy Richard Grinker, a Professor of Anthropology at George Washington University, called it "a coherent, well-argued, and well-researched study of Korea nationalism", but he deplored, "This book is not long, yet the scope is so extensive that it demands more detailed and wide-ranging analyses that might complicate her arguments."
 He also criticized her use of Korean literature as reductive.
 In a review for Pacific Affairs, Chiho Sawada also criticized the book for being too short (only 140 pages), but he added that it was "an excellent text for courses on not only Korea but postcolonial histories and national/gender identities."
 In a review for the Bulletin of the School of Oriental and African Studies, University of London, Swiss academic Martina Deuchler called it "a sophisticated and well-written study," although she warned "the book is not an easy read."
-A Korean translation is forthcoming from Namu yŏnp'il Publisher (도서출판 나무연필).
+A Korean translation was published by Namu yŏnp'il (도서출판 나무연필) in November 2023.